Tea for Two Babydoll Brunch for a Toddler Birthday

 Baby Doll Care Station

 You can provide a variety of outfits and accessories for the dolls, allowing the children to engage in imaginative play.
 Encourage guests to bring their favorite doll to join in the fun!
-This activity not only keeps the little ones entertained but also promotes social interaction and creativity.
 The little ones loved this and played for a long time with their babies together!

 Tea Party Decorations

-For the entryway, I set up a table with a printed sign I downloaded from Etsy, some of the party favors, a ginger jar, and a bud vase from Sea Marie designs.
+For the entryway, I styled a small welcome table with a printed Etsy sign, party favors, a ginger jar, and a bud vase from Sea Marie designs.
+I also found the cutest teapot party favor boxes, which doubled as decor and a take-home treat.

 Tea Party Food and Drink